Prompt-to-Pill: Multi-Agent Drug Discovery and Clinical Simulation Pipeline

 This article is not in any list yet, why not save it to one of your lists.Abstract

-This study presents a comprehensive, modular framework for AI-driven drug discovery and clinical trial simulation, spanning from target identification to virtual patient recruitment.
-Synthesized from a systematic analysis of 51 LLM-based systems, the proposed Prompt-to-Pill * architecture and corresponding implementation leverages a multi-agent system divided into preclinical and clinical phases, coordinated by a central Orchestrator .
-Each phase comprises specialized large language model (LLM) agents responsible for tasks such as molecular generation, toxicity screening, docking simulation, trial design, and patient matching.
+This study presents a comprehensive, modular framework for AI-driven drug discovery (DD) and clinical trial simulation, spanning from target identification to virtual patient recruitment.
+Synthesized from a systematic analysis of 51 LLM-based systems, the proposed Prompt-to-Pill * architecture and corresponding implementation leverages a multi-agent system (MAS) divided into DD, preclinical and clinical phases, coordinated by a central Orchestrator .
+Each phase comprises specialized large language model (LLM) for molecular generation, toxicity screening, docking, trial design, and patient matching.
 To demonstrate the full pipeline in practice, the well-characterized target Dipeptidyl Peptidase 4 (DPP4) was selected as a representative use case.
 The process begins with generative molecule creation and proceeds through ADMET evaluation, structure-based docking, and lead optimization.
 Clinical-phase agents then simulate trial generation, patient eligibility screening using EHRs, and predict trial outcomes.
-By tightly integrating generative, predictive, and retrieval-based LLM components, this architecture bridges preclinical discovery with virtual clinical development, offering an end-to-end demonstration of how LLM-based agents can operationalize the entire drug development workflow in silico.
+By tightly integrating generative, predictive, and retrieval-based LLM components, this architecture bridges drug discovery and preclinical phase with virtual clinical development, offering a demonstration of how LLM-based agents can operationalize the drug development workflow in silico.